psehgal2/emit-sds-l2a/Purvi_AEORNET_Script/README.md

 Instructions:

-Program input example provided in file Program_Input_Example
+Program input example provided in file ExampleData.png and ExampleData2.png

-Run the program and input numbers as it asks.
+Run the program in FinalScript.py and input numbers as it asks.
 It will print matching sites and AOD values.

 X refers to longitude and Y refers to latitude.